What Materials Are Commonly Used In Fire Resistant Clothing?

 Proper maintenance is crucial for maintaining the protective properties of FR clothing.
 Never use bleach or fabric softeners, as these can break down the fire-resistant properties.
 Instead, wash FR clothing in warm water with regular detergent, and avoid washing them with non-FR items that might leave flammable lint on the garments.

-For best results, turn FR clothing inside before washing and avoid overloading the machine.
+For best results, turn FR clothing inside out before washing and avoid overloading the machine.
 Line drying is preferred, though tumble drying on low heat is acceptable for most FR garments.
 Always check the manufacturer’s care instructions, as different materials may have specific requirements.

 Following these care instructions can significantly extend the life of FR clothing and ensure it maintains its protective properties throughout its service life.